 Yet too often, those of us responsible for working together to solve municipal challenges find ourselves working solo, without access to the best ideas from our peers across the country.
 The challenges that Canadian cities face often point back to the need for greater municipal empowerment, and that demands fresh perspectives from all corners of city life.
 Enter the Urban Project – a unique proposal to strengthen relationships and leverage expertise across all orders of government, civil society, the private sector, and academia.
 Our goal is simple: Take on the big challenges facing cities, and generate the action and ideas needed to solve them.

-The Urban Project is driven by national organizations that are advancing these issues on the ground – the Federation of Canadian Municipalities, Maytree, the Metcalf Foundation, and TD Bank Group – as well as support from other partners.
+The Urban Project is driven by national organizations that are advancing these issues on the ground – the Federation of Canadian Municipalities, Maytree, the Metcalf Foundation, McConnell Foundation, and TD Bank Group – as well as partners from the private sector and academia.

 This is where action begins.
 Together, we will act to promote, build, and share innovative and scalable local best practices to tackle these challenges.